kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ![Telemetry Architecture](./assets/telemetry-logging-arch.drawio.svg)

-1. Container logs are stored by Kubernetes container runtime under the `var/log` directory and its subdirectories.
+1. Container logs are stored by the Kubernetes container runtime under the `var/log` directory and its subdirectories.
 2. Fluent Bit runs as a DaemonSet (one instance per node), detects any new log files in the folder, and tails them using a filesystem buffer for reliability.
 3. Fluent Bit queries the [Kubernetes API Server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for additional Pod metadata, such as Pod annotations and labels.
 4. The telemetry component configures Fluent Bit with your custom output configuration.
-5. If Kyma's `logging` component is installed, the operator configures the shipment to the in-cluster Loki instance automatically.
+5. If Kyma's logging component is installed, the operator configures the shipment to the in-cluster Loki instance automatically.
 6. As specified in your custom configuration, Fluent Bit sends the log data to observability systems outside the Kyma cluster.
 7. The user accesses the internal and external observability system to analyze and vizualize the logs.